 Glennda Baker, Money Rehab with Nicole Lapin

-Baker isn’t speaking theoretically.
-During her own divorce, her husband demanded 50% of her TikTok revenue in perpetuity.
-The same principle that put her social media income on the negotiating table puts your home equity there too.
+Baker speaks from hard-won experience, not theory.
+She had been married for 12 years before her divorce, and her husband demanded 50% of her TikTok revenue in perpetuity.
+The same legal principle that put her social media income on the negotiating table puts your home equity there too.

 The verdict: the title doesn’t protect the appreciation

-In most states, what you brought into the marriage stays separate.
-What that asset earns during the marriage often does not.
-Appreciation in a separately titled home can be marital property regardless of whose name is on the deed.
+In most states, assets you brought into the marriage stay separate.
+What those assets earn during the marriage often does not.
+Appreciation in a separately titled home can become marital property regardless of whose name is on the deed.

-Most people assume the whole house is theirs.
-An equitable-distribution court in many states sees it differently: the $250,000 of appreciation from the wedding day to the filing date is marital property.
+Most people assume the entire home is theirs.
+An equitable-distribution court in many states would see it differently.
+The $250,000 of appreciation from the wedding date to the filing date is marital property in that framework.
 Half of that, $125,000, may be owed to your spouse.
 The pre-marriage equity stays yours.
 The growth during the marriage does not.

-It gets worse if marital funds paid the mortgage, taxes, or renovations during the marriage.
+The picture gets worse if marital funds paid the mortgage, taxes, or renovations.
 Courts in some states treat that as commingling and can pull even more of the home into the marital pot.
-The deed becomes almost irrelevant.
+At that point, the deed becomes almost irrelevant.

 The one variable: your state’s property regime

-Equitable distribution states (most of the rest of the country) give judges wide latitude.
+Equitable distribution states, which cover most of the rest of the country, give judges wide latitude.
 “Equitable” means fair rather than equal.
-A judge can decide that the $250,000 in appreciation is split 50/50, 60/40, or anything else they consider fair given the length of the marriage, contributions, and circumstances.
+A judge can split the $250,000 in appreciation 50/50, 60/40, or in any proportion considered fair given the length of the marriage, each spouse’s contributions, and the surrounding circumstances.

-Baker’s prescription: “A marriage is a contract, and a prenup is just a safety net for that contract.”
-Lapin’s reframe is sharper: “everybody has a prenup.
+Baker’s prescription is direct: “A marriage is a contract, and a prenup is just a safety net for that contract.”
+Lapin’s reframe sharpens the point: “everybody has a prenup.
 It’s what the state determines is going to happen if you get divorced.
 So the prenup just takes that control back into your own hands.”

-If you own a home, a business, or any asset likely to appreciate, here is what to do:
+If you own a home, a business, or any asset likely to appreciate, here is what to consider:

 - Pull your state’s rules on separate property appreciation.
 Search “[your state] appreciation separate property divorce” and read what your state bar association publishes.
 The answer usually decides six figures of your net worth.